crisperdue/prooftoys-site/content/_index.md

 proof available in the proof builder and all proof displays.
 A click lets you drill down into the details of any step, to any depth.

-**Resources.** With this website you can see how it is done or learn about the ideas behind the logic to build your skills and confidence in solving mathematical problems through proof.
+**Resources.** With this website you can see how proofs are done or learn about the ideas behind the logic to build your skills and confidence in solving mathematical problems through proof.

 **Prooftoys is for learning.** If you need more power or larger scale, you should look at more established proof assistant systems, which